MFlisar/RXBus/README.md

 #####Helper class - `RXSubscriptionManager`

-This class helps to bind subscriptions to objects and offers an easy unsubscribe all bound subscription function.
+This class helps to bind `subscriptions` to objects and offers an easy way to unsubscribe all `subscriptions` that are bound to an object at once.

 ```java
 Subscription subscription = RXBusBuilder.create(...).buildSubscription();